-To request assistance, please contact Tara Mospan, the Associate Director of the Library and Head of Research Services.
+To request research assistance, please email Tara Mospan, Associate Director of the Library and Head of Research Services.

 How do I check out books in my faculty member's name?

-If you need to check out library books as part of your work as a research assistant, we encourage you to talk with your faculty member about naming you as a proxy borrower.
-This will allow you to check out books using the faculty member's library account.
+If you need to check out library books as part of your work as a research assistant, we encourage you to talk with your faculty member about approving you as a proxy borrower.
+This will allow you to transact library business, including borrowing materials, using the faculty member's name.
 To apply, submit the completed, signed form to the Circulation Desk on the 3rd floor or email it to Carrie Henteleff.

-Please familiarize yourself with Library Borrowing Policies.
-If you have questions, contact the Law Library Circulation Desk, 480-965-6144.
+In addition, please familiarize yourself with our Borrowing Policies.
+If you have any questions, contact the Law Library Circulation Desk, 480-965-6144.

 How do I request resources?

-If a resource you need is held in print by any ASU library, please use the request options available through the library catalog.
+If a resource you need is held in print at any other ASU library, please consult the Requesting Materials guide.
 You can request scans or have books sent to the Law Library for checkout.
 If you are a proxy borrower, you will not be able to place requests through the faculty member's name using the catalog.
-To place a request as a proxy borrower, please contact the Circulation Desk or place the request under your name and let us know when you come to check out the book.
+To place a request as a proxy borrower, please contact the Circulation Desk or place the request under your name and let us know when you come to check out the material.

-If a source you need is not available through ASU, we can obtain the material from another library through interlibrary loan (ILL).
-ILL requests can be placed through the request process in the library catalog or by using our ILL Request form.
+If a resource you need is not available at any ASU library, we can often obtain it from another library through Interlibrary Loan.
+ILL requests can be placed through the catalog or by submitting an Interlibrary Loan Request.

 How do I renew books?

-Renewals for eligible items will be automatically processed five days before the due date and are unlimited for most library books.
-Interlibrary loan books are not automatically renewed.
-To request an ILL renewal, please use our ILL Renewal form.
+Renewals for eligible items will be automatically processed five days before the due date and, for most materials, are unlimited.
+Please note that ILL books are not automatically renewed.
+To request an ILL renewal, submit an Interlibrary Loan Renewal Request.

-For circulation or interlibrary loan assistance, please contact Carrie Henteleff.
+For circulation or interlibrary loan assistance, please email Carrie Henteleff.